Attentive Representation Learning with Adversarial Training for Short Text Clustering: Experiments

 \subsubsection{Variants of the proposed model}

-To verify the effectiveness of the main components of the proposed model, we consider some variants of the full model, the details of which are listed as follows.
+To verify the effectiveness of the main components in the proposed model, we consider some of its variants, which are introduced below.

-\begin{itemize}[leftmargin=*] \item[-] \textbf{ARL-Adv}: This is the full version of our proposed model, which adopts optimization target as Equation~\eqref{eq:opt-obj} and enables adversarial training. \item[-] \textbf{ARL}: Only $J_1$ is employed to train the model in this setting.
-By comparing ARL with the full model ARL-Adv, we can verify the effectiveness of adversarial training for the unsupervised clustering task. \item[-] \textbf{ARL-Adv(no train w)}: This method optimizes parameters other than the Word embedding matrix.
-Comparison against it can show the necessity of learning word-level semantic representation. \item[-] \textbf{ARL-Adv(no train c)}: Cluster embedding matrix is not learned in this model, hoping to partially verify the benefit of combining representation learning and clustering. \item[-] \textbf{ARL-Adv w/o $\mathcal{L}_1$}: The pairwise ranking loss $\mathcal{L}_1$ is removed from ARL-Adv.
-That is, the documents doss not interact with their negative samples. \item[-] \textbf{ARL-Adv w/o $\mathcal{L}_2$}: The supplementary pointwise loss $\mathcal{L}_2$ is not considered by ARL-Adv.
-Both ARL-Adv w/o $\mathcal{L}_2$ and ARL-Adv w/o $\mathcal{L}_2$ still perform adversarial learning. \item[-] \textbf{ARL-Random}: This variant takes random noise as perturbations with the same scale level as intentional adversarial perturbations. \item[-] \textbf{ARL-Adv(word)}: It shares a very similar spirit to ARL-Adv, except that adversarial perturbation is added to word embeddings instead of cluster embeddings. \end{itemize}
+\begin{itemize}[leftmargin=*] \item[-] \textbf{ARL-Adv}: This is the full version of our proposed model, which adopts the optimization target as Equation~\eqref{eq:opt-obj} and enables adversarial training. \item[-] \textbf{ARL}: Only $J_1$ is employed to train the model.
+By comparing ARL with the full model ARL-Adv, we can verify the effectiveness of robust adversarial training for the unsupervised clustering task. \item[-] \textbf{ARL-Adv(no train w)}: This method optimizes parameters other than the word embedding matrix.
+Comparison against it can show the necessity of learning word-level semantic representations. \item[-] \textbf{ARL-Adv(no train c)}: The cluster representation matrix is not learned in this model, hoping to partially verify the benefit of combining representation learning and clustering. \item[-] \textbf{ARL-Adv w/o $\mathcal{L}_1$}: The pairwise ranking loss $\mathcal{L}_1$ is removed from ARL-Adv.
+That is, the short texts do not interact with their negative samples. \item[-] \textbf{ARL-Adv w/o $\mathcal{L}_2$}: It means ARL-Adv does not consider the supplementary pointwise loss $\mathcal{L}_2$.
+Both ARL-Adv w/o $\mathcal{L}_1$ and ARL-Adv w/o $\mathcal{L}_2$ still perform adversarial training. \item[-] \textbf{ARL-Random}: This variant takes random noise as perturbations, with the same scale level as intentional adversarial perturbations. \item[-] \textbf{ARL-Adv(word)}: It shares a very similar spirit with ARL-Adv, except that adversarial perturbations are added to word embeddings instead of cluster representations. \end{itemize}